 ABSTRACT

 Getting lost in nature, I can sense the unfixity of its countless forms and processes.
 Recurring patterns at micro and macro scale arise from creative and destructive forces in space and time; reality appears simultaneously constant and impermanent.
 My thesis work, a wheel inside a wheel, explores the self in relation to contemporary conceptions of reality.
-I look at static and dynamic representations of stripped-down patterns modeled from nature; like circular bursts, splintering branches, or the meander of a wave.
+I look at static and dynamic representations of stripped-down patterns modeled from nature, like circular bursts, splintering branches, or the meander of a wave.
 The action-based works on paper and cloth leverage invisible forces and signal to permanency and physical embodiment, deepened through an engagement with archetypal materials.
 Time-based media renders an altogether separate point of view.
 Presenting documentary footage alongside artifacts of this abstraction practice, I speculate on the role sensing and recording technologies have in altering perceptions and observations of reality.

-INDEX WORDS: Art
+INDEX WORDS: Art, Nature, Perception, Consciousness, , Phenomena, Process Art, The Self, Patterns, Metapatterns, Metaphysics, The Body, Trace, Artifact, Media, Technology

 A WHEEL INSIDE A WHEEL